dirmeier/netReg/README.md

 ### Installation on Mac

 In some cases it is required to install `gfortan` for Mac first (which is needed by `Armadillo/RcppArmadillo`).
-I that case run:
+In that case run:

 ```sh
 $ curl -O http://r.research.att.com/libs/gfortran-4.8.2-darwin13.tar.bz2